Contact Us

 Responsibilities

-• Scheduling rehearsals, including daily call times.
+• Scheduling rehearsals, including daily call times

-• Marking-out the set on the rehearsal room floor.
+• Marking-out the set on the rehearsal room floor

-• Sourcing rehearsal furniture and props.
+• Sourcing rehearsal furniture and props

-• Preparing and circulating daily rehearsal notes.
+• Preparing and circulating daily rehearsal notes

-• Liaising with the Producer and/or Production Manager regarding budgets and schedules.
+• Liaising with the Producer and/or Production Manager regarding budgets and schedules

-• Monitoring working hours, ensuring cast and crew take necessary breaks, and documenting this on time-sheets.
+• Monitoring working hours, ensuring cast and crew take necessary breaks, and documenting this on time-sheets

-• Liaising with in-house technicians at venues, especially when touring productions.
+• Liaising with in-house technicians at venues, especially when touring productions

-• Supervising get-ins and get-outs at venues.
+• Supervising get-ins and get-outs at venues

-• Operating sound and/or lights on smaller productions, including relighting shows on tours.
+• Operating sound and/or lights on smaller productions, including relighting shows on tours

-• Preparing and circulating show reports for each performance.
+• Preparing and circulating show reports for each performance

 Training

-Vocational training in Stage Management is widely available in drama schools.
-Selection is by interview and GCSE and A Level/BTEC qualifications are a requirement of most courses, or previous experience in the theatre industry.
 Practical experience on school productions or with a local amateur theatre is an advantage when applying to drama schools.
 While people do enter the industry without formal training, your employment prospects are greatly enhanced if you’ve completed a recognised course.

 Further Reading